 That being said, let’s take a look at how to properly restrict WordPress pages by user role.
 We will be showing you different plugins, you can choose the one that best suits your needs.

-First, you will need to install and activate the Restrict Content Pro plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+From here, you will need to install and activate the Restrict Content Pro free plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Next, you need to switch to the payments tab to select a payment gateway.
+After that, you need to switch to the ‘Payments’ tab to select a payment gateway.

-Restrict Content Pro allows you to accept payments through PayPal, Stripe, 2Checkout, Braintree, and Authorize.net.
+Restrict Content Pro allows you to accept payments through PayPal, Stripe, Braintree, and Authorize.net.

 After selecting a payment method, you will be able to add credentials for each Payment method.